ermongroup/cs228-notes/inference/sampling/index.md

 ### Sampling from directed graphical models

-{% include marginfigure.html id="nb1" url="assets/img/grade-model.png" description="Bayes net model describing the performance of a student on an exam.
+{% include marginfigure.html id="grade" url="assets/img/grade-model.png" description="Bayes net model describing the performance of a student on an exam.
 The distribution can be represented a product of conditional probability distributions specified by tables." %}

 Our technique for sampling from multinomials naturally extends to Bayesian networks with multinomial variables, via a method called *ancestral* (or *forward*) sampling.
 Given a probability $$p(x_1,...,x_n)$$ specified by a Bayes net, we sample variables in topological order.
 In other words, we start by sampling the variables with no parents; then we sample from the next generation by conditioning these variables' CPDs to values sampled at the first step.
 We proceed like this until the $$n$$ variables have been sampled.